sieurin/project-chatbot/README.md

 Changing the styling
 Adding additional form elements
-Refactoring the code to learn more about different approaches with functions The project was done as pair programming in collaboration with Åsa Sieurin.
+Refactoring the code to learn more about different approaches with functions The project was done as pair programming in collaboration with Arianna Allahyar.

 ## The problem